lrstanley/bubblezone/README.md

 ### Organic shapes

-BubbleZones `InBounds()` checks calculate bounds based off a box region.
+BubbleZones `InBounds()` checks calculate bounds based on a box region.
 For example, if you have a model that generates a large circle, make sure the zone is properly padded (e.g. `lipgloss.Place()` or similar), to capture the entire circle.
 Though note that because it checks for the entire box, a mouse event